linluk/chaos/README.md

 1. SETUP FOR DEVELOPMENT
 ------------------------

 1.1.
-Create a Virtual Environment with 'python3 -m venv venv' in the projects
+Create a Virtual Environment with 'python3 -m venv venv' in your
-     root directory
+     projects root directory.

 1.2.
-Activate the Virtual Environment with '. venv/bin/activate'
+Activate the Virtual Environment with '. venv/bin/activate'.

 1.3.
-Install the Requirements with 'pip install -r requirements.txt'
+Install the Requirements with 'pip install -r requirements.txt'.

 1.4.
-Have fun with fractals!
+Have fun with fractals! (run: 'python chaos.py')

 2. BUILD